 Efficient Accumulators with Applications to Anonymity-Preserving Revocation (2017)

 With F. Baldimtsi, J. Camenisch, M. Dubovitskaya, A. Lysyanskaya, K. Samelin and L. Reyzin.

-This work will be presented at Euro S&P in April 2017.
+This work was presented at Euro S&P in April 2017.

 Efficient Asynchronous Accumulators for Distributed PKI (2016)